 The Master of Science in Medical Education provides courses in effective teaching, administration and leadership to those who desire advanced training in medical education.
 The program is open to physicians, pharmacists, dentists and basic science faculty.
 Candidates in the MS Med Ed program are prepared to become medical educators who teach in post-graduate medical education, as preceptors in clinical education, or as faculty at medical, pharmacy or dental schools.

 Post-Graduate Education Choices

 LECOM created the Lake Erie Consortium for Osteopathic Medical Training (LECOMT) to develop new osteopathic post-graduate training programs.
-LECOMT began with one hospital and a handful of residency programs, progressing the college's post-graduate program to include 34 teaching hospitals in seven states, with more than 740 internship, residency and fellowship positions available.
+LECOMT began with one hospital and a handful of residency programs and has increased to include 41 teaching hospitals/office sites in seven states, with more than 900 internship, residency and fellowship positions available.

 Physicians who teach at these affiliates and elsewhere may extend his or her medical education knowledge by enrolling in the LECOM Master of Science in Medical Education program.
-The MS in Medical Education provides courses in effective teaching, administration and leadership to those who desire advanced training in medical education.
 Tuition is free for residents at Millcreek Community Hospital, and LECOM provides tuition discounts for faculty at LECOMT member hospitals.

 Choices Outside the Classroom